 The Poodle dog breed is another dog breed that has several “versions” to them.
 Versions such as:

-That regardless of what “type” of Poodle is being used to create your Doxiepoo, all three of these “types” are going to be pretty good-natured, intelligent and hard-working dogs, even if they only weigh up to 9 pounds in the case of a Toy Poodle.
+Now, the good news is that regardless of what “type” of Poodle is being used to create your Doxiepoo, all three of these “types” are going to be pretty good-natured, intelligent, and hard-working dogs, even if they only weigh up to 9 pounds in the case of a Toy Poodle.
+After all, you’ve got to be a great dog if you’re going to be one of the most popular dog breeds in the world, with over 200 different breeds.

-As someone looking to purchase a Doxiepoo, the most important concern that you may have about this side of his or her family is what “kind” of poodle was your Doxiepoo’s parent.
-Because this will give you the best insight on how large your Doxiepoo may be.
+This is why, as someone looking to purchase a Doxiepoo, the most crucial concern you may have about this side of the family is what “kind” of Poodle your Doxiepoo’s parent because this will give you the best insight on how large your Doxiepoo may be.

-It possible that your Doxiepoo could weigh anywhere around 5 to 30 pounds.
-And could be as small as 8 inches but could be as tall as 21 inches.
+So it’s possible that your Doxiepoo could weigh anywhere around 5 to 30 pounds.
+It could be as small as 8 inches but as tall as 21 inches.
 Not very helpful…right?

 What we can say…